Smear Test, also known as Cervical Cytology, is a test to detect abnormal cells on your cervix.

 Around 3,000 women will be diagnosed with cervical cancer every year in the UK.
 Cervical cancer is the most common cancer in women aged 35 and under.*

-Many women say they fell embarrassed to attend a smear test, which can prevent 75% of cervical cancers.
+Many women say they feel embarrassed to attend a smear test, which can prevent 75% of cervical cancers.

 Our cervical screening programme invites women aged between 25 and 64 for cervical screening.
 The screening test can pick up abnormal cells that could develop into cervical cancer if left untreated.
 This service is available at our clinics during whole year, you can visit us at any time during working hour to be seen.